 Accept any help that is offered to you

-You may feel like you are putting people out by accepting their help but the truth is you need support at this challenging time.
+You may feel like you are putting people out by accepting their help.
+The truth is you need support at this challenging time.
 If friends and family want to cook meals for you or offer to take some of your washing then accept them immediately!
 The last thing you want to be doing when you have a newborn baby is constantly filling the washing machine or slaving round an oven all evening.
 A lot of family members will feel like they need to be doing something to help so that they don’t feel useless, so let them help.
-We even hired a cleaner to come round a few days after we got home just to give the place a really deep clean.
+We even hired a cleaner to come round a few days after we got home.
 It’s amazing how much better you feel once your living space is looking brand new.

 Don’t let anyone tell you how to parent your child

 It’s fine to take advice from professionals and seek guidance from family members.
 However when it comes to making decisions about your child, you have to do what you think is best.
 Nobody will know your child like you do.
 If you want to give them a dummy from birth, then do it.
 If you want to bottle feed them instead of breastfeed, then do it.
 The most important thing to remember is that it’s okay to make mistakes.

 There isn’t a first time parent anywhere that will be perfect at everything straight away.
 You will probably end up with shit all over you the first time you change a nappy, or get covered in sick the first time you burp your baby, but that’s okay.
 Just means you are going to have a mountain of dirty laundry.
 We decided that we were going to use a Tommee Tippee machine to make up our bottles.
 Even against the advice from the hospital who told us that they were unsafe and potentially harmful for a baby.
 It’s all down to preference, and what’s right for one family may not be right for another.
 There is no evidence to prove that Tommee Tippee machines are harmful, so if you want to use them, then use them.